Cyfrin/Updraft/courses/security/4-puppy-raffle/12-dos-case-study/+page.md

 ### Confirming the Attack Vector

 In order to verify this is a vulnerability.
-We should invesitgate under what circumstances the `user[]` array can be added to.
+We should investigate under what circumstances the `user[]` array can be added to.

 By searching for the variable we see the array is appended to in the mint function: